Search continues for missing Whangārei man Veon Smith

-The search for Whangārei man Veon Smith has entered its fourth day after he was unable to be located at the downtown park where his car was found.
+The search for Whangārei man Veon Smith has entered its fourth day.

 Police are continuing to appeal for the public’s help to find the 48-year-old, who was last seen at his central Whangārei home on Sunday.

-A police spokesperson said a search nearby would continue today but it is possible Smith may have left the area.
+A police spokesperson said a search would continue today but Smith may have left the area.

 They and Smith’s family had serious concerns for his safety.

-Smith is described as being tall, with short brown hair, and of slim build.
-He was last seen wearing a pair of black Hunting and Fishing track pants, and a long sleeve polar fleece shirt with dark green and black squares on it.
+Smith is described as tall, with short brown hair and of slim build.
+He was last seen wearing a pair of black Hunting and Fishing trackpants, and a long-sleeve polar fleece shirt with dark green and black squares on it.

 “We continue to ask anyone who has any information or knows the whereabouts of Veon, to please contact police.”